starknet-io/SNIPs/SNIPS/snip-12.md

 ### When X is a felt

 Introduced in revision `0`
-This is usually not recommended as it’s hard do display in an user friendly way.
+This is usually not recommended as it’s hard to display in an user friendly way.
 There are usually more specific types that can be used

 **encoding** `Enc[x] = serialise(x)`, **encode_type** `felt`